Kayli/logspub/dev-distributed-k8s.md

 - introduction to helm https://www.youtube.com/watch?v=5_J7RWLLVeQ
 - gitlab, k8s, helm integration example https://www.youtube.com/watch?v=8Ao5WcMJJ2c
 - gitlab: automating k8s deployments https://www.youtube.com/watch?v=wEDRfAz6_Uw

+## useful info

+- historical overview of how deployments evolved: https://kubernetes.io/docs/concepts/overview/

+- pod realization process
+  - once the best worker node is found, the control plane notifies the instance of kubelet running on the identified worker node to realize a pod's container.
+Then, kubelet does the work of installing the container on the worker node (Figure 3) and reports back to the API server the particulars about the container installation.
+That information is stored in the etcd database.

+- despite sometimes being referred as 'orchestration platform', k8s eliminates the need for orchestration
+  - technical definition of orchestration is execution of a defined workflow: first do A, then B, then C
+  - in contrast, kubernetes comprises a set of independent, composable control processes that continuously drive the current state towards the provided desired state.
+It shouldn't matter how you get from A to C. Centralized control is also not required
+  - this results in a system that is easier to use and more powerful, robust, resilient, and extensible

 ## references